General Scorpion Information

 Both Demon WP and Cyper WP are wettable powders, that may leave a visible residue that can be seen against dark surfaces.

-The next best alternative would be :
+The next best alternative is:

-These products would last just as long and cannot not be seen against dark surfaces.
+These products last just as long and cannot not be seen against dark surfaces.
 However, wettable powders work better against scorpions.